Updated: February 18, 2026

 Portugal D3 Visa

 This visa is designed for those with a promise of employment, a promise of a self-employed contract, or a valid self-employed contract in Portugal, with a minimum duration of one year.
-It allows the visa holder and their family to enter the country and apply for a residence permit that is initially valid for two years.
+It allows the visa holder and their family to enter the country and apply for a residence permit.
+The permit is initially valid for two years.

 Requirements for the D3 Visa include: